-Compound NPKs provide better distribution of nutrients

-Deviation in nutrient rates will cause a major impact on the quality and yield of the crops.
+Compound NPKs provide better distribution of nutrients Deviation in nutrient rates will cause a major impact on the quality and yield of the crops.
 Compound NPKs includes all N, P and K nutrients in one fertilizer particle and therefore better distribution of nutrients to the crop.

-China is the world's largest producers of NPK fertilizer

-Since all fertilizer containing potassium are exposed to export taxes, little or no compound NPK is exported out of China.
-For 2017 there is a flat 20% export tax on NPKs in China.
+China is the world's largest producers of NPK fertilizer Since all fertilizers containing potassium are exposed to export taxes, little or no compound NPK is exported out of China.
+For 2018 export tax on NPKs in China is set at 100 RMB/t (~15 USD/t), down from the flat 20% export tax seen in 2017.
 Of the 10 largest producers of compound NPKs, Russia and Norway are the main exporters.
 Excluding Chinese companies, Yara is the largest compound NPK producer globally.

-Key value drivers

-Fertilizer prices are cyclical

-Fertilizer prices are cyclical just like any other commodity.
+Fertilizer prices are cyclical Fertilizer prices are cyclical like any other commodity.
 The cyclicality is primarily caused by the "lumpiness" in supply additions resulting in periods of overcapacity and undercapacity.

-Nitrogen fertilizer value drivers

-Drivers Effect on Chinese coal prices → Supply-driven price for urea Grain inventories/prices → Urea demand Revenue drivers New urea capacity vs. closures → Urea supply divers Global urea demand vs. supply → Urea price (above floor) Urea price → Most other nitrogen fertilizer prices Cash crop prices → Value-added fertilizer premiums Cost Oil product prices and LNG capacity expansion → Gas cost in Europe drivers Manning and maintenance → Fixed cost Productivity and economies of scale → Unit cost

-Drivers of supply and demand

-In general, when demand is low, there tends to be a "supply-driven" fertilizer market in which the established "price floor" indirectly determines fertilizer prices.
+Nitrogen fertilizer value drivers Drivers Effect on Revenue drivers Cost drivers Chinese coal prices → Supply-driven price for urea Grain inventories/prices → Urea demand New urea capacity vs. closures → Urea supply Global urea demand vs. supply → Urea price (above floor) Urea price → Most other nitrogen fertilizer prices Cash crop prices → Value-added fertilizer premiums Oil product prices and LNG capacity expansion > Gas cost in Europe Manning and maintenance → Fixed cost Productivity and economies of scale → Unit cost VARA Drivers of supply and demand In general, when demand is low, there tends to be a "supply-driven" fertilizer market in which the established "price floor" indirectly determines fertilizer prices.
 This price floor is set by the producing region with the highest natural gas prices.
 Historically the highest gas prices were in the US and in Western Europe but since 2009 the Ukrainian and other Eastern European producers have had the highest production costs together with coal-based producers in China.
 When fertilizer demand is high, there is typically a "demand-driven" market with fertilizer prices above floor prices for swing (highest cost) regions.
 The fertilizer market balance and capacity utilization are other key factors that impact prices for urea and other N-fertilizers.

-Yara's gas consumption in its fully-owned plants was 190 million MMBtu in 2015 (of which 152 was in Europe).
+Yara's gas consumption in its fully-owned plants was 227 million MMBtu in 2016 (of which 157 was in Europe).
 Adding Yara's share of joint venture companies, the total consumption of natural gas is approximately 290 million MMBtu.

-Drivers of fertilizer consumption growth

-- Food demand drives fertilizer consumption

-- Population growth of about 80 million each year

-- Economic growth change diets

-- Higher meat consumption in developing countries

-- More protein-rich diets

-- More fruit and vegetables

-- Reduce hunger

-- Biofuels

-- Industrial consumption

-- Economic growth

-- Environmental limits (e.g. reduction of NOx emissions)

-Nitrogen consumption growth exceeds global population growth

-Population growth and economic growth are the main drivers for increased fertilizer consumption.
+Nitrogen consumption growth exceeds global population growth Population growth and economic growth are the main drivers for increased fertilizer consumption.
 Industrial consumption of nitrogen is mainly driven by economic growth and environmental legislation.

-Crop producing countries

-The United States and China are large producers of agricultural products.
+Crop producing countries The United States and China are large producers of agricultural products.
 While the US is the biggest producer of maize and soybeans, China is the biggest producer of rice.
 Growing meat consumption increases demand for cereals China example